golang/go/README.md

-  XML file does not appear to have any style information associated with it.
+I  XML file does not appear to have any style information associated with it.
 The document tree is shown below.
 <rss xmlns:dc="http://purl.org/dc/elements/1.1/" version="2.0">
 <channel>
 <title>IETF Status - Incident history</title>